Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

     --source-container-sas-url "https://sourceStorageAccount.blob.core.windows.net/sourceContainer?sourceSASToken" --source-blob-folder diDatasetFolderName
     --target-container-sas-url "https://targetStorageAccount.blob.core.windows.net/targetContainer?targetSASToken" --target-blob-folder cuDatasetFolderName

-For migration of Custom Document DI 3.1/4.0 GA, specifying an analyzer prefix is crucial for creating a CU analyzer.
+For migration of Custom Extraction DI 3.1/4.0 GA, specifying an analyzer prefix is crucial for creating a CU analyzer.
 Since there's no "doc_type" defined for any identification in the fields.json, the created analyzer will have an analyzer ID of the specified analyzer prefix.

 If you are migrating a _DI 4.0 Preview Document Field Extraction_ dataset, please run this command: